-Sydnee: Yes. [crosstalk] By a girl.
+Sydnee: Yes.
+This is about a girl.

 Teylor: Which seems powerful.
 Which seems very refreshing.
-It's not framed as, like, something devious or something you need to hide. [unintelligible] just in general is very powerful music.
-Like, I think that's what's so shocking is just it's-it's... feminine, but it's just so powerful.
+It's not framed as like something devious or something you need to hide.
+But all this just in general is very powerful music.

+Teylor: Like I think that's what's so shocking is just, it's... feminine, but it's just so powerful.

 Sydnee: It is.
-And it's feminine and powerful in a way that I would say- [sighs] I mean, nothing is completely new.
+And it's feminine and powerful in a way that I would say-[sighs] I mean, nothing is completely new.
 Everything is sort of building on the shoulders of what came before it, right?
-So I don't want to say, like, it's brand new.
+So I don't want to say like it's brand new.

 But I do think it's representing the next sort of evolution in feminine power.
-Which has been, like, I would think-I would say has been a struggle in recent years to figure out what direction to go with that.
+Which has been like I would think- I would say has been a struggle in recent years to figure out what direction to go with that.
+Like we kind of all got sidetracked with this girlboss era.